Altinn/altinn-studio-docs/content/app/development/configuration/messagebox/create_copy/_index.en.md

 ---
 title: Create new copy
 linktitle: Create copy
-description: This page will be about how to configure the create new copy functionality in an app.
+description: This page describes how to configure the create new copy functionality in an app.
 weight: 200
 ---